mtlynch/mtlynch.io/content/notes/debugging-vlans-tp-link/index.md

 When I first began configuring the VLANs on my TP-Link switch, I thought I was stupid for not understanding how VLANs work.
 I've since decided that TP-Link's GUI is terrible and overly complicated.

+It's in terms of VLANs rather than ports.
+QNAP gives you a view of each port and you specify which VLANs the port is a member of.
+TP-Link shows you all your VLANs, and then you decide which ports should be a member of each VLAN.

+To add confusion, there's also a "Port Config" tab that defines settings per port, but I'll get to that later.

 ## My desired setup

 ### VLANs